moriss/CSS/README.md

 Work on css flexbox week to 10th January 2024

+This repo name CSS was locally cloned at blueDesktop.
+The name of the file is CSS.
+This is where you will edit and push updates to github.

 23.01.24
 As a brief update on how you intend moving forward:
 You have created a "style_story" file that is your journey through learning styling and related. "style_story" will prove to be a great resource especially when you have been away from it for a while.
 As you work through it, things can be condensed and moved to other relevant files for more specific referencing.